Skip to Main Content

 At-Will Employment

-New Jersey is an employment-at-will state.
+New Jersey is an at-will employment state.
 This means that either party may terminate the employment relationship at any time, with or without cause, and with or without notice.
-Exceptions to the employment-at-will policy are contracts stating otherwise, firing an employee for discriminatory reasons, or firing an employee in violation of public policy.
+Exceptions to the at-will employment policy are contracts stating otherwise, firing an employee for discriminatory reasons, or firing an employee in violation of public policy.
 Witkowski v.
 Thomas J. Lipton, Inc., 643 A.2d 546 (N.J.
 1994).

 Mass Layoffs

-Beginning April 10, 2023, in the event of a mass layoff, employers employing more than 100 or more employees must provide not less than 90 days' notice (or the period of time required pursuant to the federal Worker Adjustment and Retraining Notification – 29 U.S.C. § 2101, et seq. – whichever is longer) before the first termination of employment occurs in connection with the mass layoff.
+Beginning April 10, 2023, in the event of a mass layoff, employers employing 100 or more employees must provide not less than 90 days' notice (or the period of time required pursuant to the federal Worker Adjustment and Retraining Notification Act – 29 U.S.C. § 2101, et seq. – whichever is longer) before the first termination of employment occurs in connection with the mass layoff.
 N.J.
-Stat. § 34:21-2a.
-The employer shall provide to each employee whose employment is to be terminated a severance pay equal to one week of pay for each full year of employment.
+Stat.
+Ann. § 34:21-2(a).
+The employer shall provide to each employee whose employment is to be terminated, a severance pay equal to one week of pay for each full year of employment.
 N.J.
-Stat. § 34:21-2b.
+Stat.
+Ann. § 34:21-2(b).

 Immigration Verification